Analysis of Abraham Lincoln's First Inaugural Address

 Further, Lincoln stated that it should make little difference whether the US Federal Government or a State should return the fugitive slave, because the end result was identical.
 In 1861, he called the difference an unsubstantial controversy that the republic and its people did not need.
 He did not want the state government in combat with the federal government.

 At the same time, Lincoln indicated that safeguards be put into place to ensure that no free man would be placed into slavery because of a mistaken or false claim of a slave owner.
 He suggested a Constitutional addition to ensure that the citizens of each State shall be entitled to all privileges and immunities of citizens in the several States."

 Lincoln reminded listeners that the United States below to the people.
-They are permitted to exercise their constitutional right of amending the US Consitution or their revolutionary right to dismember or overthrow the Administration.
-Secesson is not an option.
+They are permitted to exercise their constitutional right of amending the US Constitution or their revolutionary right to dismember or overthrow the Administration.
+Secession is not an option.

 Lincoln believed that the power of government rests with the people, not with government officials.
-He said in his Addess:
+He said in his Address:

-Interestingly, many US Citizens have disageed with Abraham's Lincoln statement, represented by an increasing proportion of the country's population being irrately dissatisfied at each subsequent Presidential election year.
+Interestingly, many US Citizens have disagreed with Abraham's Lincoln statement, represented by an increasing proportion of the country's population being irately dissatisfied at each subsequent Presidential election year.

-Lincoln asked the people of the South to reconsider their action of secession and to use the process of Consitutional Amendment rather than secession in settling their dissatisfaction.
+Lincoln asked the people of the South to reconsider their action of secession and to use the process of Constitutional Amendment rather than secession in settling their dissatisfaction.
 He went on to say

 Lincoln placed the blame for the American Civil War squarely into the seceding States, for running away from interaction and in taking illegal action in secession.

 Abraham Lincoln's final thoughts summed his attempt, upon becoming President, to prevent the breakup of the nation into two separate countries in dispute.
 The final words of his first Inaugural Address are poetic: